nathansmith11170/handmade/README.md

 ## Mercenary Career

-The player can choose to join or own a mercenary corpoation instead of an industrial one.
+The player can choose to join or own a mercenary corporation instead of an industrial one.

 ## NPC corporations